The Basics of Working as a Student in Japan

 - If you already have a residence card but did not receive your work permit, you can apply within the country by filling out a more detailed form and going to the immigration office.
 Download form here.

 We highly recommend filling out the form before you arrive in Japan if you intend to work, as you’ll be able to work right away.
-If you do it in the country it can up to a month before you are issued your work permit.
+If you do it once you’re in the country, it can up to a month before you are issued your work permit.

-Once your permission is approved, they will stamp the bottom space of the back of your zairyu card with a black stamp.
+Once your permission is approved, they will stamp the bottom space of the back of your zairyu, or Japanese residence, card with a black stamp.
 They will also put a sticker in your passport.

-As a student you can apply for almost any kind of job posting but you are not allowed to partake in are those related to adult entertainment.
+As a student you can apply for almost any kind of job posting but you are not allowed to partake in those that are related to adult entertainment.
 These types of jobs would include the following:

-- Bars (restaurants which serve alcohol are fine)
+- Bars (restaurants that serve alcohol are fine)